 Sant Bani School cannot support students who need an individual classroom aide.

 The School values the safety and well-being of all its students and staff.
 Behavior that affects the atmosphere of the School – because it is disruptive, dangerous, disrespectful, or hurtful – will not be tolerated.
-Minor disciplinary offenses are handled by teachers through a reflection system; major offenses are handled by the Administration and may result in loss of privilege, suspension or expulsion.
+Minor disciplinary offenses are handled by teachers through a reflection system.
+Repeat offenders or major offenses are handled by the Administration and may result in loss of privilege, suspension, or expulsion.

 At what age do you start foreign language studies?